-The Moving Target of a Happy Healthy Life
+Achieving a Happy Healthy Life

-The strength of your immune system can have a direct impact on how you feel - both physically and mentally.
-For instance, research suggests that there is a higher rate of depression among people with compromised immune function.
+3. Strengthen Your Immune System Naturally: The strength of your immune system can directly impact how you feel, both physically and mentally.
+Research suggests that there is a higher rate of depression among people with compromised immune function.
+Boost your immunity by supporting digestive health and ensuring a broad spectrum of vitamins, minerals, and protective nutrients in your daily diet.

 Therefore, support both a happy gut and a happy mind by eating a diet that is packed with nutrient-dense plants, fruit, vegetables, and other natural whole foods, that will provide high levels of enzymes, as well as other cleansing and protective nutrients (like dietary, antioxidants and phytochemicals).